Five Pillars of Islam

 October 12,2017 - Published 2 years ago

-Islam is a religion of peace, prosperity, affection, kindness, sympathy and sacrifices whose building stands and based on the five sacred pillars.
+Islam is a religion of peace, prosperity, affection, kindness, sympathy, and sacrifices whose building stands and based on the five sacred pillars.
 One who believes and practices upon these pillars is the true meaningful Muslim.
-The pillars of Islam are the framework of the Muslim life .
+The pillars of Islam are the framework of the Muslim life.
 They are the Shahadah (Testimony of Faith), Salah (Prayers), Zakat (Charity), Sawm (Fasting) and Hajj (Pilgrimage).
+Each pillar carries immense significance and obligatory upon the financial and physical capability of a believer.

 1.)
 Shahadah – (Testimony of Faith):